elegant-scipy/elegant-scipy/markdown/ch3.markdown

 for backward motion, while the PVC neurons link the rear touch receptors to forward motion.

-These neurons' high centrality feels like a bit of an artifact of their placement controlling a large number of motor neurons.
-Yes, they are in many routes from sensory neurons to motor neurons.
-But all of the motor neurons do essentially the same thing, as hinted at by their generic names, VA 1-12.
-If we were to collapse them into one, the high centrality of the "command" neurons AVA R and L, and PVC R and L, might vanish.
-Returning to the rail lines example, suppose trains between Penn Station in New York City and Washington DC's Union Station could end up at one of 12 different platforms, *and we counted each of those as a separate train line*.
-The betweenness centrality of Penn Station would be inflated because from it you could get to Union Station platform 1, platform 2, etc. That's not necessarily very interesting.

 Varshney *et al* study the properties of a *strongly connected component* of 237 neurons, out of a total of 279.
 In graphs, a *connected component* is a set of nodes that are reachable by some path